 Let’s get to the point, my American Express Platinum Canada review is positive since it’s easily one of the best travel credit cards in Canada.
 The card comes with a yearly fee of $699 which is quite high, but it comes with a huge signup bonus, amazing benefits, and plenty of airline and hotel transfer partners which gives you different options when it comes to redeeming your points.

 American Express Platinum Canada benefits

 - $699 annual fee

-- 60,000 Points signup bonus when using a referral link
+- 60,000 Membership Rewards points sign up bonus when using a referral link

 - Earn 3 points per $1 spent on dining